Pseudoscalar meson $P\to \tau (\to \pi \nu_\tau, \rho \nu_\tau, \ell \bar{\nu}_\ell \nu_\tau) \bar{\nu}_\tau$ decays in the Standard Model and beyond: Introduction

-In this work, we will, for the first time, investigate the differential decay rates of $D_s$, $D$, and $B$ mesons as a function of the energy of final-state charged particles, as well as the fixed points that are not affected by any high-scale NP particles.
+In this work, we will investigate the differential decay rates of $D_s$, $D$, and $B$ mesons as functions of the energy of the final-state charged particles in the rest frame of the decaying meson, as well as the fixed points that are not affected by any high-scale NP particles.
 In addition, by introducing energy moments, we present for the first time a method to directly measure $\left|g_L^{q_1 q_2}\right|$ and $\left|g_R^{q_1 q_2}\right|$ using energy moments and decay rates.
 The rest of this paper is organized as follows.
 In section \ref{sec:ddrSM}, we present the numerical results for the differential distributions $d\Gamma/dE$ in the SM.
 In section \ref{sec:moments}, we define the energy moments and their normalized counterparts, and provide the SM predictions for the first-order energy moment and the normalized first-order energy moment for each cascade decay channel.
 We also investigate a method to extract NP couplings $|g_L^{q_1 q_2}|^2$ and $|g_R^{q_1 q_2}|^2$ using the decay rate (zeroth-order moment) and the first-order energy moment.
 In section \ref{sec:fixed_point}, we introduce the normalized differential distributions $d\Gamma/(\Gamma dE)$ and analyze their fixed points.
 Our conclusions are given in section \ref{sec:conclusions}.
 The general analytical expressions for the differential distributions $d\Gamma/dE$ are provided in the appendix.